-Handel wrote and rewrote Messiah nine separate times, and this is the third version that The King's Counterpoint have performed, in a proposed series of nine concerts, which will also include Mozart's stunning adaptation.
+Handel wrote and rewrote Messiah nine separate times, and this is the fourth version that The King's Counterpoint have performed, in a proposed series of nine concerts, which will also include Mozart's stunning adaptation.
 Together with members of the CSO, this is a concert not to be missed!

+Messiah was originally

-The Cathedral of St. John the Baptist, 120 Broad St. Charleston.
-29401 Sunday, 14th April at 2.00pm Tickets: Reserved \$30, General Admission \$25, Seniors \$20, Students \$10, Under 18 FREE Tickets available from David & Judith or via the website - www.thekingscounterpoint.com The Third Sunday of Easter 14 April 2024 The Holy Eucharist at 11:15 a.m.
+Old St. Andrew's on Saturday, 10th May at 7.00pm Cathedral of St. John the Baptist, 120 Broad St. Charleston Sunday, 11th May at 2.00pm

+Tickets: Reserved \$30, General Admission \$25, Seniors \$20, Students \$10, Under 18 FREE Tickets available from David & Judith or via the website-www.thekingscounterpoint.com

+The Third Sunday of Easter

+4th May 2025 The Holy Eucharist at 11:15 a.m.

+THE INTROIT

+SUNG BY OUR PARISH CHOIR

+Let Thy Merciful Ears, O Lord

+Words: from the Book of Common Prayer Music: Thomas Mudd (1619-1667)

+Let thy merciful ears, O Lord, be open to the prayers of thy humble servants; And that they may obtain their petitions, Make them to ask such things as shall please thee; Through Jesus Christ our Lord, Amen.

+THE PROCESSIONAL HYMN